Dana L. Dornsife: President

 Prior to LLS, Montanez was the Director of Development for Granada Hills Charter High School and before that, the Director of Development, Marketing and Communications at PADRES Contra El Cáncer in Los Angeles, California.

 Montanez holds a Bachelor of Arts degree in Philosophy from the University of California at Berkeley.
 A Southern California native who resides in the Silicon Valley, she enjoys participating in Ironman triathlons, traveling and volunteering her time to teach individuals to swim.
-She has been known to “encourage” new swimmer to become triathletes!
+She has been known to “encourage” new swimmers to become triathletes!

 Robyn Burchfiel: IMPACT Program, Major Gifts